Fact or fantasy?

 In today's world it is essential that we master technology.
 Okay, we won't master technology, but it is critical that we know the basics of how to use a computer.
 And that doesn't mean just learning how to use Microsoft Word to create a professional looking manuscript that is properly formatted and has headers and page numbers.
 The wise and brave will learn how to use Scrivener.
-(Debbie Allen is not teaching a three-hour Scrivener lab this year, but CDs from last year are available.
-She will be available to answer questions and provide tips in free 15-minute appointments.)
+(Debbie Allen is not teaching a Scrivener lab this year, but CDs from last year are available.
+She will be available to answer questions and provide tips in a lunchtime breakout.)

 But the actual writing and learning how to use the great tools we now have is just part of what we need to do.
 I began writing on an old manual typewriter.
 Well I'm not as old as this antique typewriter although I do remember my grandfather had one in the basement.
 My first manuscripts for publication were created on a blue Royal with keys that got tangled when I typed too fast.

 The introduction of the Selectric typewriter and that marvelous spinning ball greatly increased my productivity.
 And to be honest, when computers were introduced, I was not at all interested in giving up my trusted Selectric and learning something new.
 (I really didn't think I was smart enough!)